 Selection was based on professional qualifications, relevant experience and commitment to the program goals and to enhancing mutual understanding between the people of each country.
 For more information, please contact ICFJ’s Bob Tinsley at email@example.com.
-Click here for a link to the application.

 The deadline to apply was Monday, December 14, 2015 (U.S. Eastern Time).

 - Pre-departure Orientation in Moscow: Monday, May 16, 2016